Selected snippets¶

 My early experiences in Singapore and Malaya shaped my views about the claim of the press to be the defender of truth and freedom of speech.
 The freedom of the press was the freedom of its owners to advance their personal and class interests.

-Consider the state of journalism, popular media and adult education in the UK, and how different our situation might be today if these things were not treated as vehicles for the ultra rich (e.g. Rupert Murdoch) and foreign actors (e.g. Putin) to advance their personal and class interests at the expense of British people.
+Consider the state of journalism, popular media and adult education in the UK in 2022 (the time of writing this), and how different our situation might be today if these things were not treated as vehicles for billionaires (e.g. Murdoch) and foreign criminals (e.g. Putin) to advance their personal and class interests.

 Our culture emphasizes that as leaders we must be wiser, set direction, and articulate values, all of which predisposes us to tell, rather than ask.